Cal Thomas: Will lightning strike twice?

 What should Trump do to improve his polling numbers?
 First, display some empathy for people who have died from the COVID-19 virus and their relatives.
 Second, acknowledge the virus is spreading and urge people to return to the practices that resulted in declining numbers of cases a few weeks ago.
 Third, stop the personal attacks and ignore most (if not all) the attacks directed at him.
 These exchanges only spread the bile and increase book sales for his critics.

-Fourth, he must contrast his policies with Joe Biden’s who has become a prisoner of the hard left and say if Biden is elected, the country will be changed in ways that will resemble socialist states.
-Many younger people have no idea what socialism looks like, or its financial costs and threats to liberty.
+Fourth, he must contrast his policies with Joe Biden's who has become a prisoner of the hard left and say that if Biden is elected, the country will be changed in ways that will resemble socialist states.
+Many younger people, taught by teachers and professors who have a high view of socialism and a low view of America, have no idea what socialism looks like, or its financial costs and threats to liberty.

+Sometimes it's enough to "feel your pain," as President Bill Clinton once said.
+Whether he did, or not, is not the question.
+In Washington, if you can fake humility, you can fake anything.

+The public wants to know if their president is with them, not above them.
+He should wear a mask.
+If he can't visit sick people in hospitals, then visit people who have recovered.
+Show some kindness, then perhaps political lightning will strike again.

 (0) comments